oclif/plugin-warn-if-update-available/README.md

 # How it works

-This checks the version against the npm registry asynchronously in a forked process, at most once per 24 hours.
+This checks the version against the npm registry asynchronously in a forked process, at most once per 7 days.
 It then saves a version file to the cache directory that will enable the warning.
 The upside of this method is that it won't block a user while they're using your CLI—the downside is that it will only display _after_ running a command that fetches the new version.

 # Installation